Patient Education · April 2026

 The Long-Term Economics

 Tear trough filler costs approximately $600–$1,200 per session and needs to be repeated every 9–18 months.
-Over ten years, patients maintaining filler results can spend $4,000–$10,000+ — without receiving the same category of structural correction.
+Over ten years, a patient maintaining filler results spends $4,000–$10,000+ — and does not get a permanent correction.

 How to Know Which You Actually Have